-- Try taking a break from the stimulation for a while. - Bring whatever you find helpful in reducing sensory overload, such as sunglasses, earplugs or headphones.
-Take breaks in peaceful places. - Use the initiation badge you are provided with to indicate if you are not up to socialising.
+- Try taking a break from the stimulation for a while. - Bring whatever you find helpful in reducing sensory overload, such as sunglasses, earplugs or headphones. - Use the initiation badge you are provided with to indicate if you are not up to socialising.